Norway Debate: Keyes: "I speak for the fighting Navy"

-Keyes was a hero of the First World War representing a naval town and an Admiral of the Fleet (though no longer on the active list).
+Keyes was a hero of the First World War representing a naval town, and an Admiral of the Fleet (though no longer on the active list).
 He spoke mostly on the conduct of naval operations, particularly the abortive operations to retake Trondheim.
 Keyes told the House:

 I came to the House of Commons to-day in uniform for the first time because I wish to speak for some officers and men of the fighting, sea-going Navy who are very unhappy.
 I want to make it perfectly clear that it is not their fault that the German warships and transports which forced their way into Norwegian ports by treachery were not followed in and destroyed as they were at Narvik.
 It is not the fault of those for whom I speak that the enemy have been left in undisputable possession of vulnerable ports and aerodromes for nearly a month, have been given time to pour in reinforcements by sea and air, to land tanks, heavy artillery and mechanised transport, and have been given time to develop the air offensive which has had such a devastating effect on the morale of Whitehall.
 If they had been more courageously and offensively employed they might have done much to prevent these unhappy happenings and much to influence unfriendly neutrals.

 As the House listened in silence, Keyes finished by quoting Horatio Nelson's evocation of Livy:

 There are hundreds of young officers who are waiting eagerly to seize Warburton-Lee's torch, or emulate the deeds of Vian of the "Cossack".
 One hundred and forty years ago, Nelson said, "I am of the opinion that the boldest measures are the safest" and that still holds good to-day.

 It was 19:30 when Keyes sat down to "thunderous applause".
 Nicolson wrote that Keyes's speech was the most dramatic he had ever heard, and the debate from that point on was no longer an investigation of the Norwegian campaign but "a criticism of the government's whole war effort".

 Jones and Bellenger

-The next two speakers were National Liberal Lewis Jones and Labour's Frederick Bellenger, who was still a serving army officer and was evacuated from France only a month later.
+The next two speakers were National Liberal Lewis Jones and Labour's Frederick Bellenger.
+The latter was still a serving army officer, and was evacuated from France only a month later.
 Jones, who supported Chamberlain, was unimpressive and was afterwards accused of introducing party politics into the debate.
 There was a general exodus from the chamber as Jones was speaking.
 Bellenger, who repeated much of Attlee's earlier message, called "in the public interest" for a government "of a different character and a different nature".